LaunchCodeEducation/liftoff/src/modules/git/git-refresher.rst

 Cloning the Repository
 ----------------------
 When starting on the project, you will first need to clone the remote repository to your computer.
-You will clone the repository by going to the repository page on Github and clicking the clone button.
+You will clone the repository by going to the repository page on GitHub and clicking the clone button.
 The clone menu will provide two options.
 For the group project, we suggest using SSH, however cloning with HTTPS will also work.